MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/prompt-eng-ner/index.md

 [^1]: The above quote is excerpted from https://www.promptingguide.ai/
 {{< /notice >}}

-Like any other artifact prompts may be outdated or "drift" which is why it is important to have systems in place to do:
+Like any other artifact prompts may be "outdated" or "drift" which is why it is important to have systems in place to do the:
 * _Experiment_ tracking of prompts
 * _Evaluating_ your prompts (either via the "_golden dataset_" approach, LLM-based _evals_ or both)
 * _Observability_ of how your prompts are being used